 If your new stereo has a video monitor built in, you will also need to connect a wire to your emergency brake wire.
 This wire acts as a switch to turn on the video monitor when the parking brake is engaged.
 Follow the instructions included with your in-dash monitor to locate the emergency brake ground wire.
 And once again, Crutchfield's award-winning tech support team can be a big help here.

-Install the new stereo
+How to install the new stereo

 If the original stereo was bolted into the dash, you might need to remove the mounting brackets from the sides of it and attach them to the sides of your new stereo.
 More likely, you will need a mounting kit (which may include a trim ring, a dash insert, brackets, a faceplate, and/or a metal mounting sleeve) to install the stereo (Figure 1).